Feature Learning Dynamics in Infinite-Depth Neural Networks: Preliminaries

-\end{proposition} This result implies that with activations such as ReLU ($c_1=1/\sqrt{2\pi}$, $c_2=0$), the features $\vh_{\ell}$ may diverge as depth grows, even with the stabilizing factor $\sqrt{T/L}$ scaling.
-This explains why analyses of post-act ResNets often require extra normalization or finely balanced depth-width scaling \citep{peluchetti2020infinitely, yang2024tensor, li2022neural}.
-Figure~\ref{fig: pre-act v.s. post-act} illustrates this behavior.
+\end{proposition} For activations such as ReLU, where $c_1=1/\sqrt{2\pi}$ and $c_2=0$, Proposition~\ref{prop:post-act} shows that the hidden states $\vh_\ell$ may diverge as depth grows, even under the residual scaling $1/\sqrt{L}$.
+Figure~\ref{fig:pre-act-vs-post-act} illustrates this behavior.
+The superior stability of the pre-activation design justifies focusing our subsequent analysis on \eqref{eq:resnet}; it also avoids additional normalization or carefully balanced depth-width scaling assumptions often needed in analyses of post-activation ResNets \citep{peluchetti2020infinitely,yang2024tensor,li2022neural}.